yi-Xu-0100/Moyu.DotnetExtensions/Moyu.JsonExtensions/README.md

 # Moyu.JsonExtensions

-Elegant JSON extension methods for .NET 6+.
+Elegant Dotnet extension methods for .NET 6+.

 ## License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License](../LICENSE).